lorenzonotaro/lncpu/readme.md

 ## Prequisites

-- [Maven](https://maven.apache.org/) is required for building both `lnasm` and `eeprom-serial-loader`.
+- [Maven](https://maven.apache.org/) is required for building both `lnc` and `eeprom-serial-loader`.
 - [Python 3.x](https://www.python.org/downloads/) is required to generate the EEPROMs for the control unit.
 - [Logisim-evolution](https://github.com/logisim-evolution/logisim-evolution) and [Digital](https://github.com/hneemann/Digital) are used to simulate the design.

 ## Building

-If you're on Linux, `make.sh` will build everything for you, including lnasm, eeprom-serial-loader and the control unit EEPROMs.
+If you're on Linux, `make.sh` will build everything for you, including lnc, eeprom-serial-loader and the control unit EEPROMs.
 Usage

-    ./make.sh [--no-eeproms] [-no-eeprom-serial-loader] [--no-lnasm]
+    ./make.sh [--no-eeproms] [--no-eeprom-serial-loader|--no-esl] [--no-lnc]